-At least four killed in Israeli strikes on Lebanon, journalists wounded
+At least four killed in Israeli attacks on Lebanon, journalists wounded

 NNA reported earlier that “Israeli occupation forces are besieging journalists Amal Khalil and Zeinab Faraj, and preventing the Red Cross and the Lebanese army from reaching them.”

-It said that an Israeli strike targeted the main road linking the town with Haddatha “to prevent ambulance teams from reaching the two journalists.”
+It said that an Israeli strike targeted the main road linking the town with Haddatha “to prevent ambulance teams from reaching the two journalists”.

 Lebanon’s Information Minister Paul Morcos said the government had been in contact with the UN peacekeeping mission in southern Lebanon and the Lebanese army regarding reports that Israel was “besieging journalists and photographers” in at-Tiri.